m-reza-rahman/java-on-app-service/spring-boot/README.md

 instance named todo-spring-app.
 Open the Settings -> Service Connector panel.
 * Select Create.
 Choose 'DB for PostgreSQL flexible server' as your service type.
 Select your PostgreSQL flexible server todo-db-`<your suffix>`.
 Select 'postgres' as your PostgreSQL database.
-Select 'SpringBoot' as your Cient type.
+Select 'SpringBoot' as your Client type.
 * Click next.
 Select 'System assigned managed identity' for Authenication.
 * Click next until you find Review + Create.
 * Follow the instructions to finish creating the resource.